-participants experienced societal scale transformation as a journey into the unknown, framed by a support structured described as ‘psychologically safe’, in which the enabled each other to find ways to walk into the future they see together
+participants experienced societal scale transformation as a journey into the unknown, framed by a support structure described as ‘psychologically safe’, in which they enabled each other to find ways to walk into the future they see together

 Columbus, Ohio (PRWEB) July 11, 2017

 All of our interactions, both personal and professional, at the core involve a series of agreements.
 Since we all arrive where we are based on our specific enculturation, finding agreement in a global world presents a unique set of challenges.

 According to a June 14, 2017, Forbes article by Maureen Metcalf, “For leaders embarking on large-scale or societal-level change, four commonalities offer insight into different ways of leading that increase the likelihood of success.
 These changes involve altering how we see our mindset as leaders, as well as changing our underlying agreements.”
 Acknowledging the countless ways we each perceive things allows leaders to approach transformation with an open mind and a broad perspective, and to recognize the commonalities that transcend culture.